AdamSobieski/Argumentation/README.md

 > ```
 > </details>

-### Extensible Markup Language Literals
+### Extensible Markup Language

-The AIF's `claimText` property could be provided with, beyond simple text-string literals, XML content.
+The AIF's `claimText` property could be used with, beyond simple text-string literals, XML content.

 > [!TIP]
-> XML can enable referring to multimedia resources, evidence, cited resources, and other content &ndash; other parts of a multipart MIME message &ndash; in an inline manner within literals.
+> XML can enable kinds of typed hyperlinks for referring to multimedia, evidence, cited resources, and other content &ndash; other parts of a multipart MIME message.
 > <details open>
 > <summary>Click here to toggle the display of this example.</summary>
 > <br>